RotorCoder/HomeIO/README.md

 Listens to x10 remote input through x10 Commander log (Using CM15a on Windows PC)

 Reads Govee H5075 Thermometers and displays on assigned room (Script reads data directly from BLE advertisements.
-Can't read thermometer data from Govee API.)
+Also runs on the Windows PC due to no Hyper-v host bluetooth/USB access)

 -Repository files sit in /var/www/html/homeio